Skip to main content

 Corporate dress codes have been challenged for prescribing appearances without valid business reasons.
 If employees feel restrained by your dress code for reasons determined by their finances, religious beliefs, gender identities, or any other cause, you are causing them more stress than you are alleviating.

 Restrictive sick leave and time-off policies can be biased against individuals living with acute illness or mental illness, persons who are family planning, and employees who wish to protect their medical privacy.
 These policies can discourage your employees from taking care of themselves.
-With the unlimited vacation policies so popular in startups, you’d think more people would be taking breaks.
-But they’re not!
+With the unlimited vacation policies so popular in startups, you’d think more people would be taking breaks – but they’re not.

 Takeaway